Nasir County

-Nasir County is an administrative area in Upper Nile State, South Sudan.
+Nasir County also known as KuanyLualThuan is an administrative area of Upper Nile State in the Greater Upper Nile region of South Sudan.
 The headquarters is the town of Nasir, on the north side of the Sobat River, about 30 km from the Ethiopian border.

 Economy

 As in most other parts of South Sudan, Nasir County is extremely poor and lacks infrastructure.
 During decades of civil war, the countryside has been ravaged.
 Many people fled to refugee camps, and many failed to obtain education.
 Skilled labour is in short supply.

 The economy is based on subsistence agriculture, with unpredictable yields.
 The 2009 crop was poor due to lack of rain.

 In 2010 the problem was the reverse, with abnormally heavy rains flooding most of the county.

 Only the area within a 5 km radius of Nasir was accessible by road.

 Health

-In Nasir, most of the health care services are provided by the hospital run by Médecins Sans Frontières (MSF) and partly funded by ECHO (European Commission).

-A concern with returnees is that they may not have been exposed to fatal diseases prevalent in the south and will not know how to protect themselves.
-For example, malaria and kala-azar fever can be fatal if they are not treated in time.
+In Nasir, primary health care services are provided in 15 health facilities.
+There are 3 Primary Health Care Centers (PHCCs) and 12 Primary Health Care Units (PHCUs).
+A PHCU is the lowest health facility, followed by a PHCC.
+In a PHCC, patients can be detained for monitoring (admitted) during treatment of the most severe condition and Basic Emergency Obstetric Care is provided for women in maternity.
+In a PHCU, basic outpatient care is provided to people who attend the clinic days, any severe condition is referred to a PHCC or a Hospital.

+The health services in Nasir County are being provided by the government.
+However, due to the impacts of civil war which stressed the government allocation of development resources, some local NGOs could come in to support.
+The Universal Network for Knowledge & Empowerment (UNKEA) is a National Organization [NNGO] founded in the county.
+Despite corruption and ethnic-affiliated services which the organization was accused of for a long time, UNKEA is allowed to help in providing health services in Nasir Hospital and has activated the surgical capacity of the hospital.
+The delivery of health services in Nasir County is funded by UNICEF with funding from WORLD BANK, under the COVID-19 Emergency Response and Health Systems Preparedness Project [CERHSP].
+CERHSP commenced in 2019 and is to continue till 2024.
+Previously in 2013 Nasir Hospital the health care services were provided by Médecins Sans Frontières (MSF) and partly funded by ECHO (European Commission).

+Administratively, the health service delivery is managed by the County Health Department [CHD], under the CHD Director.